NourozR/Reconstruction-and-Compression-of-Color-Images/README.md

 Using first 100 PCs, a quite good image has been recontructed.
 Remember our input image had 600 columns, so we had 600 PCs in our eigendecomposition step.
 So, clearly a great dimension reduction is possible using PCA analysis on any image.

-I have added two .py file here.
+I have added two .py files here.
 One is main fuction to do it and another is my practice file which I did fo myself but that's too helpful if anyone wants to understand each steps more clearly.